hashxim/hconMD/Work_MD/UK Funds.md

 ### Closed Ended Fund
 **Setup:** When the fund is set up, they issue shares.
 Sometimes you can sell those shares on, sometimes you can’t – some of those companies are exchange traded: so you can buy and sell those shares amongst other investors, but you don’t generally buy or sell them from/to the fund itself.

+Sometimes it may want to raise more money

 ### Open Ended Fund
 ```mermaid
 graph TB